jaindinkar/micropython_datalogger_esp8266/README.md

 # micropython_datalogger_esp8266

 A simple MicroPython script for data logging environmental sensors on ESP8266 board with OLED data display.
-This project follows SemVer guidelines for it's new releases/tags.
+This project follows SemVer-v2.0.0 guidelines for it's new releases/tags.

 ## Project Setup:
 Wiring Diagram: